-ideas.
-The best test of truth is the power of the thought to get itself accepted in the competition of the market.24
+The ultimate good desired is better reached by free trade in ideas.
+The best test of truth is the power of the thought to get itself accepted in the competition of the market.23

-Holmes's ringing language about the "dangerous undertaking" seems to suggest that law should not make any aesthestic judgments, because judges must be neutral among competing speech.
+Holmes's ringing language about the "dangerous undertaking" seems to suggest that law should not make any aesthetic judgments, because judges must be neutral among competing speech.
 This broader view is tempting but untenable.
 Brian Soucek explains:

 Aesthetic judgments are far more common, and in more areas of law, than is generally acknowledged.
 These aesthetic judgments include an endless stream of first-order, "retail" decisions about whether particular objects count as works of art or as aesthetically valuable.
-These are the kind of decisions made by the IRS every time it assesses the value of a donated or inherited artwork; by courts when they decide whether a work has serious enough artistic value to escape an obscenity charge; by customs officials when they decide whether a certain piece of metal is a sculpture; by the National Endowment for the Arts when it chooses what projects to fund; and by municipal historic preservation committees when they decide whether proposed renovations will disrupt the character of a neighborhood.25
+These are the kind of decisions made by the IRS every time it assesses the value of a donated or inherited artwork; by courts when they decide whether a work has serious enough artistic value to escape an obscenity charge; by customs officials when they decide whether a certain piece of metal is a sculpture; by the National Endowment for the Arts when it chooses what projects to fund; and by municipal historic preservation committees when they decide whether proposed renovations will disrupt the character of a neighborhood.24

 Copyrightable subject matter is probably the place that the copyright system comes closest to Holmes's vision of aesthetic non-discrimination.
 One application of the Bleistein principle is that courts will not consider whether the ideas expressed in a a work are true or false.
 In Belcher v.
-Tarbox, for example, the defendant tried to argue that the plaintiff's guides to betting on horse races were uncopyrightable because they "fraudulently represented to the public that users of the system described could beat the horses."26 No dice, said the court:
+Tarbox, for example, the defendant tried to argue that the plaintiff's guides to betting on horse races were uncopyrightable because they "fraudulently represented to the public that users of the system described could beat the horses."
+No dice, said the court:

 There is nothing in the Copyright Act to suggest that the courts are to pass upon the truth or falsity, the soundness or unsoundness, of the views embodied in a copyrighted work.
-The gravity and immensity of the problems, theological, philosophical, economic and scientific, that would confront a court if this view were adopted are staggering to contemplate.
-It is surely not a task lightly to be assumed, and we decline the invitation to assume it.27
+The gravity and immensity of the problems, theo-